lethek/Serilog.Sinks.LINQPad/README.md

 using Serilog.Sinks.LINQPad;
 using Serilog.Sinks.LINQPad.Themes;

-//Create a Serilog.Sinks.LINQPad.Themes.ConsoleTheme instance.
-There are several pre-defined already: theme = DefaultThemes.LINQPadLiterate; //This is the default one.
-Similar to the Literate theme (default) in the ConsoleSink project, but modified for white backgrounds. theme = DefaultThemes.LINQPadColored; //Similar to the Colored theme in the ConsoleSink project.
-It's been modified to look better on dark backgrounds. theme = DefaultThemes.Literate; //Identical to the Literate theme (which is the default) in the ConsoleSink project. theme = DefaultThemes.Colored; //Identical to the Colored theme in the ConsoleSink project. theme = DefaultThemes.Grayscale; //Identical to the Grayscale theme in the ConsoleSink project.
+//Either get a pre-defined Serilog.Sinks.LINQPad.Themes.ConsoleTheme instance, there are several static defaults here: theme = DefaultThemes.LINQPadLiterate; //This is the default normally.
+Based on the Literate theme from the ConsoleSink project, but modified for white backgrounds. theme = DefaultThemes.LINQPadDark; //This is the default for dark-mode. theme = DefaultThemes.LINQPadColored; //Similar to the Colored theme in the ConsoleSink project.
+It's been modified to look better on white backgrounds. theme = DefaultThemes.Literate; //Identical to the Literate theme (which is the default) in the ConsoleSink project.
+Designed for black console backgrounds. theme = DefaultThemes.Colored; //Identical to the Colored theme in the ConsoleSink project.
+Designed for black console backgrounds. theme = DefaultThemes.Grayscale; //Identical to the Grayscale theme in the ConsoleSink project.
+Designed for black console backgrounds.

-//Create a new theme from scratch: theme = new LINQPadTheme(
+//Or create a new theme from scratch: theme = new LINQPadTheme(
     new Dictionary<ConsoleThemeStyle, LINQPadThemeStyle> {
         [ConsoleThemeStyle.Text] = new LINQPadThemeStyle { Foreground = Color.Black },